-And whereas she has ordered that our appetites shall be manifest by a prominent demonstration, she would have theirs to be hidden and concealed within, and has furnished them with parts improper for ostentation, and simply defensive.
-Such proceedings as this that follows must be left to the Amazonian of their actions, as they are of ours.
-I confess the truth when it makes against me. as well as when 'tis on my side.
-'Tis an abominable intemperance that pushes them on so often to change, and that will not let them limit their affection to any one person whatever: as is evident in that goddess to whom are attributed so many changes and so many lovers.
-But 'tis true withal that 'tis contrary to the nature of love if it be not violent: and contrary to the nature of violence if it be constant.
-And they who wonder, exclaim. and keep such a clutter to find out the causes of this frailty of theirs, as unnatural and not to be believed, how comes it to pass they do not discern how often they are themselves guilty of the same, without any astonishment or miracle at all?
-It would, peradventure, be more strange to see the passion fixed; 'tis not a simply corporeal passion; if there be no end to avarice and ambition. there is doubtless no more in desire: it still lives after satiety; and 'tis impossible to prescribe either constant satisfaction or end; it ever goes bevond its possession.
-And by that means inconstancy, peradventure, is in some sort more pardonable in them than in us: they may plead, as well as we, the inclination to variety and novelty common to us both; and secondly, without us, that they buy a cat in a sack: Joanna, queen of Naples, caused her first husband, Andreas, to be hanged at the bars of her window in a halter of gold and silk woven with her own hand, because in matrimonial performances she neither found his parts nor abilities answer the expectation she had conceived from his stature. beauty, youth, and activity, by which she had been caught and deceived.
-They may say there is more pains required in doing than in suffering; and so they are on their part always at least provided for necessity. whereas on our part it may fall out other-For this reason it was that Plato wise. wisely made a law that before marriage, to determine of the fitness of persons, the judges should see the young men who pretended to it stripped stark naked, and the women but to the girdle only.
-When they come to try us they do not, perhaps, find us worthy of their choice:--
+We are, almost throughout, unjust judges of their actions, as they are of ours.
+I confess the truth when it makes against me, as well as when 'tis on my side.
+'Tis an abominable intemperance that pushes them on so often to change, and that will not let them limit their affection to any one person whatever; as is evident in that goddess to whom are attributed so many changes and so many lovers.
+But 'tis true withal that 'tis contrary to the nature of love if it be not violent; and contrary to the nature of violence if it be constant.
+And they who wonder, exclaim, and keep such a clutter to find out the causes of this frailty of theirs, as unnatural and not to be believed, how comes it to pass they do not discern how often they are themselves guilty of the same, without any astonishment or miracle at all?
+It would, peradventure, be more strange to see the passion fixed; 'tis not a simply corporeal passion; if there be no end to avarice and ambition, there is doubtless no more in desire; it still lives after satiety; and 'tis impossible to prescribe either constant satisfaction or end; it ever goes beyond its possession.
+And by that means inconstancy, peradventure, is in some sort more pardonable in them than in us: they may plead, as well as we, the inclination to variety and novelty common to us both; and secondly, without us, that they buy a cat in a sack: Joanna, queen of Naples, caused her first husband, Andreas, to be hanged at the bars of her window in a halter of gold and silk woven with her own hand, because in matrimonial performances she neither found his parts nor abilities answer the expectation she had conceived from his stature, beauty, youth, and activity, by which she had been caught and deceived.
+They may say there is more pains required in doing than in suffering; and so they are on their part always at least provided for necessity, whereas on our part it may fall out otherwise.
+For this reason it was that Plato wisely made a law that before marriage, to determine of the fitness of persons, the judges should see the young men who pretended to it stripped stark naked, and the women but to the girdle only.
+When they come to try us they do not, perhaps, find us worthy of their choice:----